se3ya/MoreBrutalLC-Plus/MoreBrutalLethalCompany/README.md

 - **Tiers:** The higher the Tier of the moon, the more amount of enemies, scrap amount and hazards amount there will be.
 - **Explore New Worlds:** Explore _56+_ modded moons across 10 systems, each with distinct themes and difficulty levels.
-- **Longer Days:** Enjoy sligtly extended daylight hours, giving a player more time to explore and loot.
+- **Longer Days:** Enjoy slightly extended daylight hours, giving a player more time to explore and loot.
 - **More Items:** Find more item to buy and more types of scrap.
 - **New Monsters:** Brace yourself for _20_ new terrifying monsters.
 - **Enhanced Vanilla Monsters:** Several vanilla monsters have been upgraded with new behaviors and features.